 The Marmara Island (“Marmara Adası” in Turkish and “Elafonesos or Proikonnisos” in ancient languages) is the largest island in the Archipelago of Marmara located in the southwest of the Marmara Sea in Turkey.
 Administratively, it’s belong to Balikesir Province of Turkey, along with the nearby Avşa, Pasalimani and Ekinlik Islands.
 Marmara Island has 117 km2 surface area, five villages, a central settlement (Marmara) and 6.500 permenant population.
 Marmara Island is a mountanious, flora rich island with Mediterranean climate, olive trees and nice beaches.
 The island is a safe, quiet and economic option for a short escape from the city.
 It is also a perfect place for trekking in the nature, discovering various and intresting plants, swimming in the clean waters and visiting world’s oldest and most famous marble quarries.
 The island has 72 miles distance and the journey takes 2 hours 45 minutes by fast ferries, from Istanbul.

 What is interesting in Marmara Island?

 - It is the second largest island in Turkey

 - It has the nearest Aegean climate from Istanbul

-- Clean waters, both pebble and sandy beaches near to Istanbul
+- Clean waters, pebble and sandy beaches near to Istanbul

 - It offers ideal routes for trekking